okta/okta.github.io/_source/_posts/2018-02-13-secure-spring-microservices-with-oauth.md

 git checkout oauth
 ```

-If you're interested in learning about the future of Spring Security and OAuth 2.0, see [Next Generation OAuth 2.0 Support with Spring Security](https://spring.io/blog/2018/01/30/next-generation-oauth-2-0-support-with-spring-security) by our good friend [Joe Grandja](https://twitter.com/joe_grandja).
+If you're interested in learning about the future of Spring Security and OAuth 2.0, see [Next Generation OAuth 2.0 Support with Spring Security](https://spring.io/blog/2018/01/30/next-generation-oauth-2-0-support-with-spring-security) by our good friend [Joe Grandja](https://twitter.com/joe_grandja) of the Spring Security Team.

 Also, JHipster uses this same setup with its [OAuth support](http://www.jhipster.tech/security/#-oauth2-and-openid-connect).
 I hope to write a post soon that demonstrates how to create a microservices architecture with JHipster and OAuth.
 In the meantime, you can see how to [Use Ionic for JHipster to Create Mobile Apps with OIDC Authentication](/blog/2018/01/30/jhipster-ionic-with-oidc-authentication).